Melissa A. Fabello, PhD

-Melissa has also done extensive work for The National Eating Disorders Association, The Representation Project, Adios Barbie, and Laci Green’s Sex+ community.
+Melissa has worked in the digital sphere of social justice work for over a decade.
+Most notably, she worked as Managing Editor of Everyday Feminism for five years.
+Melissa has also done extensive work for The National Eating Disorders Association, The Representation Project, Adios Barbie, and Sex+ community.
 To read her Everyday Feminism articles, click here.

-- Why Feminism?
-Why Now?: An Introduction to the Movement and Why It Matters Still Today – Often, when people stand against feminism, it’s because they’re simply not sure what the movement stands for or what makes it relevant.
-This presentation – which uses grounded examples, a lot of multimedia, and plenty of humor – is a fantastic introduction to what feminism means today, including explanations of concepts such as patriarchy, intersectionality, and privilege that push the audience to the edge of their comfort zone without creating a tense environment.
-If you’re looking to bring a quick and fun “Feminism 101” type of presentation to your audience, this is the one.
+Often, when people stand against feminism, it’s because they’re simply not sure what the movement advocates for or what makes it relevant in 2018.
+If you’re looking to bring a quick and fun “Feminism 101” presentation to your audience, this is the one.

-- Media Literacy 101: How Pop Culture Seduces You into Gender Roles – This presentation, which outlines the media’s influence on self-image, includes clips from Miss Representation and Tough Guise to inform a discussion around what society and the media tells us it means to express masculinity and femininity.
-This presentation serves to help audience members start thinking critically about media and asking important questions in order to be conscious consumers while using a gender focus.
-For a preview, check out this video.
+This presentation, which outlines the media’s influence on how we see ourselves and others, includes clips from Miss Representation and Tough Guise to inform a discussion around what society and the media tells us it means to express masculinity and femininity.
+With a healthy dose of unpacking how the media operates and how to analyze our entertainment consumption, this presentation serves to help audience members start thinking critically about media and asking important questions in order to be conscious consumers, while using a gender focus.

 If you don’t see a topic that quite meets your needs but think we can cover it, just let us know.
 We are also willing to create a signature talk or workshop for groups.

-- Reclaiming Our Bodies, Our Sexuality, Our Lives: Exploring Female Sexuality Through Five BS Body Myths presentation, Philadelphia University, April 2016
+- Reclaiming Our Bodies, Our Selves – Exploring Female Sexuality Through Five BS Body Myths: No Body Shame at Sea Cruise, December 2017

-- Media Literacy 101: How Pop Culture Seduces You into Gender Roles presentation, Lake Washington School District, Washington State, October 2015
+- Media Literacy 101 – How Pop Culture Seduces You into Gender Roles: Women and Influence Conference, May 2014